Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 - Stabilizing selection favors intermediate phenotypes over extreme types, the opposite of disruptive selection.
 Stabilizing is conservational.

-Balancing, fluctuating, and negative, also known as purifying selection, are minor types.
-In practice, however, categorizing selection processes has been inconsistent in the literature.
+Balancing, fluctuating, and negative, also known as purifying selection, are considered minor types of guiding selection.
+In practice, however, categorizing the type of selection guidance has been inconsistently reported in the literature.

-For example, Darwin’s finches and Kettlewell’s peppered moths are categorized as directional selection by some and disruptive selection by others.
-Home sapiens have been variably classified as examples of stabilizing and directional selection.
+Inconsistencies have been reported in the historical example of natural selection involving Darwin’s finches and Kettlewell’s peppered moths.
+Some classify these as directional selection, whereas others classify them as disruptive selection.
+Homo sapiens have been variably classified as examples of stabilizing and directional selection.

-Coined as the long-term evolution experiment (LTEE), Lenski’s experiment tested the scope of natural election’s processes.
-Using the bacterium Escherichia coli (pictured below), the experiment has now been running continuously for more than three decades.
+Coined as the long-term evolution experiment (LTEE), Lenski’s novel experiment monitors successive selection processes associated with progressive environmental changes.
+Lenski’s 12 distinct Escherichia coli populations (pictured left), isolated in 12 separate flasks (pictured right), have now been maintained continuously for more than three decades.

 “Scientists have spent the past 30 years carefully tracking evolution across more than 68,000 generations of E. coli bacteria – the equivalent of more than 1 million years of human evolution.”

-In 2024, Alejandro Couce (pictured left) and Lenski (pictured right) reported their analysis at the 50,000-generation point in the journal Science.
+In 2024, Alejandro Couce (pictured right), with Lenski, reported their analysis at the 50,000-generation point in the journal Science.
 Entitled “Changing fitness effects of mutations through long-term bacterial evolution,” the journal’s editor noted –

 “The numbers of beneficial mutations rapidly tailed off during long-term passage, with parallel changes in fitness cost and gene essentiality occurring across the lineages.
 The authors found nonessential genes that became essential and essential genes that became nonessential in all lineages.”

-After decades of observing genetic mutations, an explanation to describe “how selection acts under nature” to drive evolution has yet to emerge.
+After decades of laboratory observation, an explanation to describe “how selection acts under nature” to drive evolution has yet to emerge.

-D. pulex populations build defenses by morphing their dorsal necks (pictured right) into “neck teeth” as predators enter their biosphere.
-Daphnia makes easy prey for both vertebrate and invertebrate predators.
-Observing these defensive phylogenetic changes offers a live model for studying “how selection acts” in nature.
+Water fleas are easy prey.
+For its defense, they can morph their dorsal necks (pictured right) into “neck teeth.”
+Observing these phenotypic plasticity changes offers a live model for studying “how selection acts” in nature.

 “Little is known about the evolutionary forces that shape genetic variation of plasticity within populations.”

-The study aimed to assess the type of selection, stabilizing or diversifying.
+The study aimed to assess the water flea’s type of evolutionary selection, stabilizing or diversifying.
 While stabilizing is conservative, diversifying selection drives evolution.
 Becker (pictured right) notes –

 “Here, we address this issue by assessing the evolutionary forces that shape genetic variation in antipredator developmental plasticity of Daphnia pulex.”